-Okay, so you won’t find many waterfalls in cities… But there are a lot across the UK which you can visit and enjoy.
+OK, so you won’t find many waterfalls in cities… But there are a lot across the UK which you can visit and enjoy during the summer holidays.
 Your kids can experience some real beauty – and often for very little cash.
 Find a full list here, but make sure you check there’s no entry fee before you go.

 Free online adventures for kids

 If you’re not able to take your kids on a day out (maybe you have to work at home and want to keep the kids busy), why not treat them to an online adventure?
 You can watch animals in zoos across the world in Houston or San Diego or visit aquariums in Baltimore and Monterey Bay online.
 You can also take virtual tours or look at exhibits from museums around the world such as the National History Museum, The Metropolitan, The Smithsonian or The Louvre.

 Some restaurants and cafes are providing options for children to eat for cheap or free.
 They include Asda Cafe, Yo Sushi!, The Real Greek and Bill’s.
 There’s a link here for all the options available.

 Pay what you can for theatre and food

 Plenty of organisations are running ‘pay what you can’ schemes – so you can just pay for what you can afford in the cost of living crisis.
 There are theatres across the country where you can just pay a small amount to get in – like the Nottingham Playhouse.
 Or you could get cheap food at ‘pay what you can’ restaurants and cafes – like those run by the Real Junk Food Project.